vherman3/AxonSegmentation/README.md

 # AxonSegmentation
-Axon Segmentation in microscopic images based on machine learning
+Axon segmentation from microscopic images and based on machine learning methods.